SaudAltamimi/DSND-Disaster_Response_Pipeline_Project/README.md

 # Disaster Response Pipeline Project

+## Summary:

+In the Project, you'll find a data set containing real messages that were sent during disaster events. we will be creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.

+The project include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.